JavadTorabiKh/TokenMarker/djangoApiService/README.md

 3. Configure the project settings:

-- Open the settings.py file and set the variables related to connecting to the Ethereum network.
+- Open the settings.py file and set the variables related to connecting to the Tron network.

 4. Migrate the database:
     ```bash